RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How EDR Works

-1. Continuous Monitoring: EDR solutions continuously monitor endpoint activities to detect suspicious behavior.
-2. Threat Detection: Advanced analytics and machine learning are used to identify potential threats.
-3. Response: Automated and manual responses are triggered to contain and remediate threats.
+i) Continuous Monitoring: EDR solutions continuously monitor endpoint activities to detect suspicious behavior. ii) Threat Detection: Advanced analytics and machine learning are used to identify potential threats. iii) Response: Automated and manual responses are triggered to contain and remediate threats.

 ### Isolation and Rollback